terramate-io/terramate-docs/cli/on-boarding/terraform.md

 ---
-title: Get started with Terramate and Terraform
+title: Get Started with Terramate and Terraform
 description: Learn how to onboard Terramate to any existing Terraform project with a single command.
 ---